Creme de Violette

 This piece was first published on the Mountain Equipment Blog in March 2018, and describes making the second ascent of Creme de Violette (IX, 9) on Beinn Eighe with Ben Silvestre.

-Driving on the left side of the road - the right side of the road - Ben and I chipped away at the everlasting drive.
+Ben Silvestre and I chipped away at the everlasting drive from Manchester to Scotland.
 Slowly, very slowly, we crept north, the Sat Nav centred over Torridon.
-The North West Highlands: the creme de la creme of Scottish winter climbing?
-‘A high pressure system’s in the area,’ Ben said with excitement.
-‘It’s going to be mint.
-There’s so many routes to do, and I think the North West is in!’
+Is this area, the North West Highlands, the creme de la creme of Scottish winter climbing?
+‘It’s a high pressure,’ Ben said excitedly.
+‘I think the North West is in!’

 Suddenly, the van headlights picked up a pair of ghostly grey eyes by the side of the road.
-‘What the hell is that?’ my brain screamed, now wide awake.
-My foot instantly hovered over the brake.
-A second later, a Stag picked it’s way towards the roadside, fully illuminated.
+‘What the hell is that?’
+I thought, my brain now wide awake.
+My foot hovered over the brake.
+A second later, a Stag picked its way towards the roadside, fully illuminated.
 Just before stepping onto the tarmac it paused casually.
 It seemed oblivious of our impending collision, the van charging at 60 mph, and me now jumping on the brakes.
 Instead, the stag turned slightly as if to say… ‘get tae!’
 It was good to be back to Scotland.
 Even the animals did whatever they cared.

 In between the wind, the spindrift and the bare landscape, we stood.
 Still.
 After the gusts, we snatched a moment of calm on the plateau.
 I breathed deeply and felt my lungs cool as I inhaled.
 We continued to the catchily-named, ‘West Central Gully Wall.’

 The climbing on WCGW is steep and intimidating, and routes usually follow grooves and corners.
 You get the impression the first ascensionists searched for the obvious line, climbing the weaknesses in these fortress walls.
 Grooves and corners tend to be friendly, all bridging, twice the footholds, and hopefully there’s a friendly crack in the back.
-The luck runs out when you reach an impasse, usually a fat ‘end-of-the-line-buddy’ type of roof, and the route is forced left or right, away from the comfort of the corner, and onto an arete.
+The luck runs out when you reach an impasse, usually a chunky roof, and the route is forced left or right, away from the comfort of the corner, and onto an arete.
 Shoot the Breeze is a classic example - although I bet the first ascentionists were looking for this kind of adventure!
 Wild moves, the exposure suddenly at your heels, moving further and further away from gear… hopefully, though, the sanctuary of another corner is reached.

 After Ben led the first pitch, I set off up the second.
 Blue skies occasionally flashed overhead - a rarity for Scotland.
 The crag was almost ‘over-rimed,’ so I spent a lot of time searching for holds and gear, testing every placement.
 I hammered in kit regularly, aware of an imminent crux and run-out, but was surprised to find some bomber gear before a roof.
 This is the point where the comfort of a groove and corner ends - the large roof above blocking further progress.
 ‘Here goes,’ I thought, and started teetering towards the arete…